Blog

 What does CRM for small businesses do?

-Small businesses usually don’t have a set process in place, be it sales calls, marketing or even service enquiries.
-Since there is no strategy, without a CRM, they are at a greater risk of losing potential leads.
+Small businesses don’t operate with a set process in place, be it sales calls, marketing or even service enquiries.

 For example, a small online shop could use a CRM to track each customer’s orders and send follow-up emails, instead of juggling spreadsheets.
 A local service startup might use CRM to log inquiries and schedule follow-ups.

-Teams can track every interaction, schedule timely follow-ups, centralize data, improve sales performance and boost retention rates as well.
+Teams also gain visibility into every interaction, schedule timely follow-ups, centralize data, improve sales performance and boost retention rates as well.
 In fact, companies using a CRM have reported a 300% increase in conversion rates and an average $8.71 return for every $1 spent (demandsage).
 These improvements come from better lead tracking and organized sales processes.

 What features to look for in a CRM for small businesses?